-There’s something unidentifiably listenable about Django Django’s self titled album.
-There may not be a huge amount of crazy stand-out tracks as such, although a fair amount of them are class, but as a unit it’s got a lot going for it.
+There’s something unidentifiably listenable about Django Django’s self titled album and whatever it is, it’s got us good.
+There may not be a huge amount of crazy stand-out tracks as such, although a fair amount of them are class, but as a solid unit it’s got a lot going for it.

 With a slightly brooding, jungleific Introduction, Dajango Django starts out with quality written all over it.
 Flowing neatly into the early-Embrace of Hail Bop you suddenly get the sense that you’ll be listening to a flick switch of variation throughout the album.
 This is even more apparent as the brit-pop is pierced by laser beam flashes out of nowhere that manage to fit their baggy surroundings well.

-The album continues at pace with the marching jungle funk of Default, which is one of Django Django’s best songs.
-The lyrics are clever and the electro overlays and vocal effects make Default feel like a light-speed look-back.
+The album continues at pace with the marching jungle funk of Default, which is one of the London band’s best songs from the album.
+The lyrics are clever and the electro overlays and vocal effects make it feel like a light-speed look-back.

-Firewater has great rhythm with hints of blues accoustic blended with Django Django’s trademark electro sound mixes.
-There’s an North African desert call at the song, confirming the fusion that makes up the album.
+Firewater has great rhythm with hints of acoustic blues guitar blended with Django Django’s trademark electro sound mixes.
+There’s a North African desert call to the song, confirming the fusion that makes up the album.

 Django Django finishes off a new modern classic with Silver Rays, but to be honest Skies Over Cairo would have been a more impressive closer.
 However, that’s just a personal preference and takes nothing away from a sparkling new band, sound construction and direction for music in general.